EmilHvitfeldt/smltar/docs/06_ml_regression.md

 <p class="caption">(\#fig:scotusvip)Some words or bigrams increase a Supreme Court opinion's probability of being written later (more recently) while some increase its probability of being written earlier</p>
 </div>

-The tokens (unigrams or bigrams) that contribute in the positive direction, like "scalia" and "century", are associated with higher, later years and those that contribute in the negative direction, like "therefore" and "assembly", are associated with lower, earlier years for these Supreme Court opinions.
+The tokens (unigrams or bigrams) that contribute in the positive direction, like "scalia" and "century", are associated with higher, later years and those that contribute in the negative direction, like "contended" and "therefore", are associated with lower, earlier years for these Supreme Court opinions.

 <div class="rmdnote">
-<p>Some of these features are unigrams and some are bigrams, but notice that none of either include stop words included in the Snowball lexicon because we removed them.</p>
+<p>Some of these features are unigrams and some are bigrams.</p>
 </div>

 We can also examine how the true and predicted years compare for the testing set.
 Figure \@ref(fig:scotusfinalpredvis) shows us that, like for our earlier models on the resampled training data, we can predict the year of Supreme Court opinions for the testing data starting from about 1850.
 Predictions are less reliable before that year.
 This is an example of finding different error rates across sub-groups of observations, like we discussed in the foreword to these chapters; these differences can lead to unfairness and algorithmic bias when models are applied in the real world.